 Pay and Drive

-Pay and drive is an option that does not legally exist anymore, at least technically.
-This option was eliminated with amendments to the Bankruptcy Code in 2005, however, it remains viable for many individuals.
-If you do not redeem your car or enter into a reaffirmation agreement, you can continue to make your monthly payments to your car lender.
-However, because of the bankruptcy discharge, you are no longer obligated to do so.
-As a result, and after you receive your discharge, the lender can, at any time, repossess your car, even if you are making payments.
-Very few lenders will do this as they would prefer a constant stream of payments, versus the risk of a low price for an auctioned repossessed vehicle.
-Just make sure to keep your payments current!
+Pay and drive is an option that does not legally exist anymore—at least technically.
+This option was eliminated with amendments to the Bankruptcy Code in 2005; however, it remains viable for many individuals.
+If you do not redeem your car or enter into a reaffirmation agreement, you can continue to make your monthly payments to your car lender, but because of the bankruptcy discharge, you are no longer obligated to do so.
+As a result, and after you receive your discharge, the lender can repossess your car at any time, even if you are making payments.
+Very few lenders will do this, though, as they would prefer a constant stream of payments versus the risk of a low price for an auctioned repossessed vehicle.
+Just make sure to keep your payments current.

 Owned Free and Clear